Scholz taps epidemiologist as new German health minister - NewsBreak

 “The pandemic is far from over,” said Scholz, arguing that "most people in this country certainly wanted the next health minister to be a specialist who can really do it well, and for him to be called Karl Lauterbach.”

-Federal and state leaders last week announced tough that largely target unvaccinated people.
+Federal and state leaders last week announced tough new restrictions that largely target unvaccinated people.
 In a longer-term move, parliament will consider a general vaccine mandate.

 Asked about prospects for the Christmas period, Lauterbach said that “an important aim must be to bring the case numbers down so far that we can recommend travel without endangering people.”